Homotopy theory with bornological coarse spaces: Motivic coarse spaces

-\begin{ex} Let $X$ be a bornological coarse space and $Y\subseteq X$ be a subset.
+\begin{ex} Let $X$ be a bornological coarse space and $Y$ be a subset of $X$.
 If $U$ is an entourage of $X$ containing the diagonal, then the inclusion $Y\to U[Y]$ is an equivalence in $\BC$ if we equip the subsets with the induced structures.
-In order to define an inverse $g: U[Y]\to Y$ we simply choose for every point $x\in U[Y]$ a point $g(y)\in Y$ such that $(x,g(x))\in U$. \hB \end{ex}
+In order to define an inverse $g: U[Y]\to Y$ we simply choose for every point $x$ in $U[Y]$ a point $g(y)$ in $Y$ such that $(x,g(x))$ in $U$. \hB \end{ex}